addohm/Dockerized_Django/INSTRUCTIONS.md

 ### Containerized Development:

-NOTE: When developing in the continerized state, the project will start to use the postgres server.
+NOTE(s) on when developing in the containerized state:
+a. the project will start to use the postgres server.
+If you need to wipe the database, you need only delete the containers and volumes, and re-run the docker-compose script
+b. any changes made to code will not be reflected to the container state until the container is rebuilt via docker-compose

 * Edit the `docker-compose.yaml` if you chose to define the project name, and apply the project name there as well as the container names.
 Leave the `project` folder name as is.
 There will be instructions on how to modify that later.
 * Save it as is.